ansys/pyedb/doc/source/Getting_started/Troubleshooting.rst

     export GRPC_VERBOSITY=DEBUG
     export GRPC_TRACE=all

-Now run the PyAEDT script, (making sure it connects to the same port as the gRPC server - 50051).
+Now run the PyEB script, (making sure it connects to the same port as the gRPC server - 50051).
 Capture the output in a file.
 For example *client.txt*.
 Then send all the logs to `Ansys Support <https://www.ansys.com/it-solutions/contacting-technical-support>`_.